fezcode/homo-sapiens-time/README.md

 Millisecond value of `Date.now() + timeStringToMs(str)`.

 ## Notes
-> This library is perfect for durations, since it is not precise I would recommend being careful about using
+> This library is perfect for durations.
+Since it is not precise I highly **recommend being careful** about using
 > it for precise calendar operations.